Figma Make

 Who is Figma Make for?

-Figma Make is most useful for UX/UI Designers: Rapidly create interactive, brand-consistent prototypes from simple text prompts., Product Managers: Validate feature ideas with clickable prototypes before committing engineering resources., Frontend Developers: Receive scaffolded HTML/CSS/JS and GitHub pushes for faster implementation. and Design System Engineers: Enforce component rules by feeding Figma libraries into generation context..
-If your team falls into one of those buckets, the feature set lines up well with how you already work — you won't be forcing a square peg into a round hole.
+Figma Make is most useful for UX/UI Designers: Rapidly create interactive, brand-consistent prototypes from simple text prompts., Product Managers: Validate feature ideas with clickable prototypes before committing engineering resources. and Frontend Developers: Receive scaffolded HTML/CSS/JS and GitHub pushes for faster implementation..

 Figma Make now returns a to-do list for complex prompts so users can verify changes before they run, plus direct editing of elements in the preview pane.